The races for Minneapolis mayor and all 13 of the City's ward seats are growing more crowded as November nears.

 The makeup of the Minneapolis City Council could look a lot different at the beginning of 2026, since elections will be held in each ward in November.

-So far, Minneapolis City Council President Elliott Payne (Ward 1) and Councilmembers Robin Wonsley (Ward 2), Michael Rainville (Ward 3), LaTrisha Vetaw (Ward 4), Jamal Osman (Ward 6), Katie Cashman (Ward 7), Jason Chavez (Ward 9), Aisha Chughtai (Ward 10), Aurin Chowdhury (Ward 12), and Linea Palmisano (Ward 13) have publicly shared their intentions to run for another term in office.
+Running for reelection are Minneapolis City Council President Elliott Payne (Ward 1) and Councilmembers Robin Wonsley (Ward 2), Michael Rainville (Ward 3), LaTrisha Vetaw (Ward 4), Jamal Osman (Ward 6), Katie Cashman (Ward 7), Jason Chavez (Ward 9), Aisha Chughtai (Ward 10), Aurin Chowdhury (Ward 12), and Linea Palmisano (Ward 13).

-Jeremiah Ellison announced in late November that he is not running for reelection in Ward 5.
-Since then, four candidates have come forward in the uncontested race.
+Jeremiah Ellison announced in late November that he is not running for re-election in Ward 5.
+Since then, six candidates have come forward in the uncontested race.

 City Council candidates: